Wolox/tech-guides/frontend/docs/seo-guide.md

 Sitemaps are part of Robots Exclusion Protocol (REP), which we will cover in some lines.

 - If you’ve got a big site, use dynamic sitemaps.
 You can use plugins for this, for example: [DynamicSitemaps (RoR)](https://github.com/lassebunk/dynamic_sitemaps).
-- Not include pages in your sitemap that are blocked by robots.txt or have set meta robots `'noindex,follow'`.
+- Don't include pages in your sitemap that are blocked by robots.txt or have set meta robots `'noindex,follow'`.

  [Read more...](https://moz.com/blog/xml-sitemaps)